 I myself held to this view for a time.
 It is advocated prominently by the likes of Stephen Wellum and James White.
 But I came to see that it had some problems.

-Note whom this covenant is made with.
+Note with whom this covenant is made.
 It is not made with an amorphous group called “God’s people.”
 This covenant is made with “the house of Israel and the house of Judah” (v.
 31).
 But the house of Israel and the house of Judah are not just a collection of true believers; they are the visible church, a mixed group.
 They are also not all adults, either.
 Children too are members of the house of Israel and the house of Judah.
 And this group is the one that the covenant is made with.

 To put it simply: the new covenant promises include children.
 Children are included by implication in the new covenant promises given in Jeremiah 31:31–34, since the promises are addressed to a group of people that include children—both young and old, small and great, infants and adults, “from the least of them to the greatest.”